lawrennd/talks/_business/leadership-and-ai-luiss-mba.md

 \notes{**Exercise Instructions:**

-Each group should select ONE type of institution to analyze.
-Choose from:

-1. **A Start-up** - Recently founded, agile, limited resources
-2. **A Government Institution** - Public sector, accountability requirements, stable
-3. **An Established Player** - Large corporation, existing systems, market leader
-4. **An SME** - Small/medium enterprise, specialised, resource-constrained

-Characterise what your institution does.
-If it's a compnay, what is their market?
-If it is public sector what service are they providing?

-*or your chosen institution type, conduct a SWOT analysis specifically focused on AI adoption:
+For your chosen institution type from Exercise 1, conduct a SWOT analysis specifically focused on AI adoption:

 **Strengths:**
 - What advantages does this type of institution have for AI adoption?